hyperledger-archives/grid-rfcs/text/0000-location.md

 implementations of Location for specialized industries or use cases may derive from or extend this implementation.

+This Grid Location proposal may be used to uniquely identify the following locations (definitions and examples sourced from GS1).
+- Legal entities.
+Any buisness, government body, department, charity, individual or institution that has standing in the eyes of the law and has the capacity to enter into contracts.
+Examples: Whole companies, subsidiaries or divisions.
+Suppliers, distributors, banks, freight carriers, etc.
+- Functional entities.
+A specific department within a legal entity.
+Examples: accounting accounts payable, returns.
-This Grid Location proposal is specific to physical locations within a supply chain.
-The GS1 General Specification defines a physical location as a site (an area, a structure or group of structures) or an area within the site where something was, is, or will be located.
-For example: A label attached to a loading dock or to a shelf location in a warehouse.
-Legal entities, functions and digital locations are out of scope for our initial design and should be addressed in supplemental RFC(s).
+- Physical locations.
+A site (an area, a structure or group of structures) or an area within the site where something was, is, or will be located.
+Examples: Retail store, manufacturing facility, warehouse, distribution center, dock door, floor number, section of floor, room, shelf, section on shelf.
+- Digital locations.
+An electronic (non-physical) address that is used for communication between computer systems.
+Example: ERP system.

 # Motivation
 [motivation]: #motivation